Random subcomplexes and Betti numbers of random edge ideals: Introduction

 Table \ref{normalizedSample} depicts the normalized Betti table for the example from Table \ref{sampleBettiTable}, and we refer to Figure \ref{summary} for an illustration of the asymptotic results from Theorem \ref{corstaircase}.

 Finally we mention some previous work that is related to ours.
 In \cite{DPSSW} De Loera, Petrovı\'c, Silverstein, Stasi, and Wilburne study a notion of random monomial ideals of arbitrary uniform degree, and establish several results and conjectures regarding their algebraic invariants.
 Their construction is similar to that of Erd\H{o}s--R\'enyi random graphs, and under certain parameters can recover our model.
 In a recent paper of Banerjee and Yogeshwaran \cite{BanYog} it is shown that the threshold for a coedge ideal to have a linear resolution coincides with the threshold for the ideal to have a linear presentation.
 They also establish precise threshold results regarding regularity for the case that $\reg(I_G) = 2$.
-In \cite{DeLoeraFreeResolution} De Loera, Ho\c{s}ten, Krone, and Silverstein study resolutions of random equigenerated monomial ideals under a model where the number of variables $n$ is fixed and the degree $d$ of the randomly chosen generators goes to infinity.
+In \cite{DHKS} De Loera, Ho\c{s}ten, Krone, and Silverstein study resolutions of random equigenerated monomial ideals under a model where the number of variables $n$ is fixed and the degree $d$ of the randomly chosen generators goes to infinity.
 In this model they prove that the projective dimension of such ideals is as large as possible (equal to $n$).
 In \cite{ConJuhWel} Conca, Juhnke-Kubitzke, and Welker study a model for asymptotic Betti numbers via the Stanley--Reisner ring of successive barycentric subdivisions of a simplicial complex.
 More recently Booms, Erman, and Yang \cite{BooErmYan} study how the underlying field $\kk$ plays a role in the Betti tables of random ideals.
 They prove that with high probability the Betti numbers of $R/I_G$ depend on the characteristic of $\kk$.
+Finally, in a very recent paper \cite{EngOrl} Engstr\"om and Orlich apply the notion of `critical graphs' from random graph theory to study `parabolic' Betti numbers of random edge ideals.